-Overlapping Planes in Your Mixed-Signal PCB Layout
+Overlapping Types of Planes in PCB Mixed-Signal Layouts

 Power planes, or at least polygon pour used for power, are indispensable in modern PCBs, and it’s doubtful that digital systems as we know them would exist without the ability to split power nets into different regions.
 With digital boards that are nominally running at DC (possibly with some superimposed noise from a switching regulator), splitting up a power plane or using multiple power planes is a necessity for routing large currents at standard core/logic levels to digital components.
 But what about analog power nets and the power they provide?
 How do we work these into a mixed-signal PCB layout?